kytos/documentation/tutorials/napps/switch_l3_part2.rst

 to MAC addresses in the network.
 You will also create a forwarding table to learn at which physical port each IP address can be reached.

 The tables are implemented as Python dictionaries.
-The metod needs a decorator in order to listen to the Kytos's *new switch* event.
+The method needs a decorator in order to listen to the Kytos's *new switch* event.

 .. code-block:: python3